-All athletes must apply through the online form to be eligible for 2022-23 Quest for Gold funding (section 10.0)
+All athletes must apply through the online form to be eligible for 2023-24 Quest for Gold funding (section 10.0)

-First priority:
+First Priority:

-- U18 & U21 Athletes training full time at National Training Centre, Montreal. (as per definition NTC Guide Judo Canada) - If there are more eligible athletes than available cards, athletes will be ranked according to the process identified in priority three.
+- U21 Athletes training full time at National Training Centre, Montreal. (as per definition NTC Guide Judo Canada) - U21 athletes training at the NTC must have a minimum Judo Canada "E" standard to be eligible. - If there are more eligible athletes than available cards, athletes will be ranked according to the process listed in 6.3 below.